Damp, mould and condensation

 If you are having issues with dampness and condensation in your home, a dehumidifier can make a big difference.
 Dehumidifiers are not expensive to run, and running them all day will still only add a few pence to your energy bills.

-As a tenant, it is your responsibility to manage the amount of condensation produced in your home.
+As a tenant, there are easy ways to manage the amount of condensation produced in your home.

 What causes condensation?

-- Too much moisture in the air, often created by steam from cooking and washing.
+- Too much moisture in the air, often created by steam from cooking, showering and washing.

 - Using portable paraffin and bottled-gas heaters.
 (Each litre of paraffin burned releases one litre – three pints – of water vapour into the atmosphere.)